OlaIpaye/DataCleaning_for_DataCo/README.md

 **Steps I took for removing duplicated data:**

-- I selected the Product id and Customer Id columns from both worksheets, then applied conditional formatting (Highlight cell rules/Duplicate values/).
+- I selected the Product id and Customer Id columns from both worksheets, then applied conditional formatting (Highlight cell rules/Duplicate values).
 - Then I selected all columns at once, and removed the duplicates (Data tab/Remove duplicates/selected My Data has headers)

 Before: